 Giuseppe Paolo DiMaggio was born November 25, 1914, in Martinez, California.
-Joe Dimaggio gave his brother Vince credit for convincing him to try baseball as a career.
+Joe’s brother Vince convinced him to try baseball as a career.
 Vince played for the San Francisco Seals, and he believed Joe was good enough to make money playing baseball too.

 Joe’s modest, engaging personality made him popular with baseball fans and helped make baseball a more popular sport.
 During World War II, Joe enlisted in the Army.
 He said he didn’t want special treatment, but, like many Major League players who signed up, he spent most of his time playing baseball with the Seventh Army team.
 President Roosevelt thought that it was important to keep baseball going during the war to help keep up morale and entertain the troops and workers.
 Joe married movie actress Dorothy Arnold, but they divorced.
 In 1954, after he had retired from baseball, he married Marilyn Monroe.
 This marriage also ended in divorce in less than a year.
-He wrote an autobiography, Lucky to be a Yankee.
+He later wrote an autobiography called, Lucky to be a Yankee.

 The Yankees retired his number “5? in 1952, and he was elected to the Major League Baseball Hall of Fame in 1955.
 Joe DiMaggio died on March 8, 1999.